FaithAlone.net

 The Catholic Church's Historical Teaching

-Historically, the Roman Catholic Church has taught that infants who die before being baptized go to a portion of Hell that is without fire, also called Limbo:
+Historically, the Church has understood this to mean that infants who die before being baptized go to a portion of Hell that is without fire, also called Limbo:

 Council of Florence (1445 AD)